Absence of heating in a uniform Fermi gas created by periodic driving: Experiment

 To load the flat trap, the tube beam is ramped to $30\mathrm{mW}$ already at the beginning of the evaporation in the harmonic trap.
 The magnetic field gradient that counteracts gravity is ramped to its final value, as given in Eq.(\ref{Eq:average_magnetic_gradient}), in $0.5$s, $1$s before the harmonic trap is turned off.
 In our system, we have an additional undesirable small magnetic gradient of $\frac{dB_z}{dy}\approx 0.68$G/cm in the transverse direction, which we compensate with another pair of coils.
 The sequence continues with a ramp up of the caps and tube beams power to $50\mathrm{mW}$ and $150\mathrm{mW}$, respectively.
 The two traps are held overlapping for $50$ms, and then the harmonic trap is ramped down in $200$ms. We typically load around $32\%$ of the atoms into the flat trap.
 Finally, the atoms are cooled in the flat trap by evaporation, forced by ramping down the power of the caps and tube beams in $2$s to $20\mathrm{mW}$ and $50\mathrm{mW}$, respectively.
 To ensure the cloud has reached equilibrium, we wait for an additional $0.8$s before performing a measurement.
-The final typical conditions in the flat trap with the rf field are $N\approx 60\times 10^{3}$ atoms with $T/T_{F}\approx 0.16$.
-The typical Fermi energy, $E_F\approx 750$Hz, is determined independently from an \emph{in situ} density measurement of the gas (see Appendix \ref{app:setting_EF}).
-The magnetic field is tuned around the Feshbach resonance at $202.14$G, determining the s-wave scattering length, $a$.
-It is ramped adiabatically to its final value in $10$ms, $410\mathrm{ms}$ before the end of the measurement.
-The strength of interactions is parameterized by $1/k_Fa$, where $k_F$ is the Fermi wave-vector.
+The final typical conditions in the flat trap with the rf field are $N\approx 60\times 10^{3}$ atoms with $T/T_{F}\approx 0.15$.
+The typical Fermi energy, $\epsilon_F/h\approx 940$Hz, is determined independently from an \emph{in situ} density measurement of the gas (see Appendix \ref{app:setting_EF}).
+The magnetic field is tuned around the Feshbach resonance, at $202.14$G, determining the strength of interactions, $1/k_Fa$.
+It is ramped adiabatically to its final value in $10$ms, where it is typically kept for $400\mathrm{ms}$.
 In the last $200\mathrm{ms}$ of the experimental sequence, the rf pulse is turned on with a typical Rabi frequency of around $\Omega/2\pi\approx10.5$kHz.